 Throughout the life of the programme, ECFR has provided in-depth analysis of internal developments and debates in China, through important publications such as “China 3.0”, “What does China think?”, and “Xi Jinping’s China”.
 This has given Europeans insight into the latest thinking inside the People’s Republic.
 ECFR has also undertaken and released detailed studies of China’s external footprint, such as the seminal study “China’s scramble for Europe”.

-China Analysis: This quarterly publication introduces Western audiences to the strategic debates taking place inside China’s expert and think tank worlds by drawing on Chinese language sources.
-It is designed to help the European policy community understand how China’s leadership thinks about the domestic and foreign policy issues that can shape that country’s future relationship with Europe and the world.
+Finally, ECFR’s China Analysis quarterly publication has for many years drawn directly on Chinese-language sources to introduce audiences in the West to the strategic debates taking place inside China’s expert and think-tank worlds.
+China Analysis was designed to help the European policy community understand how China’s leadership thinks about the domestic and foreign policy issues that shape the country’s future relationship with Europe and the world.

-Along with events and private briefings to decision and policy makers across Europe, our experts regularly publish commentaries.
-On average, the ECFR Asia & China Programme alone generates more than 200 media mentions per year, often in leading publications such as The Economist, the Financial Times, the New York Times, and Foreign Policy.
-The Asia & China Programme and its expert staff also regularly feature in ECFR audio podcasts, which are published in five languages.
-You can also subscribe to ECFR’s podcast streams via the multimedia page of our website or through iTunes.
+Along with events and private briefings to decision-makers and policy-makers across Europe, our experts regularly publish commentaries covering emerging developments in the region.
+The Asia Programme and its expert staff also regularly feature in ECFR audio podcasts.
+You can subscribe to ECFR’s podcast streams via the multimedia page of our website or through iTunes.

-The Asia and China Programme works along ECFR’s Council which is comprised of former presidents, prime ministers, and foreign ministers, alongside public intellectuals and the private sector.
+The Asia Programme works along ECFR’s Council, which comprises former presidents, prime ministers, and foreign ministers, alongside public intellectuals and the private sector.
 This ensures that our research is focused on actionable, practical output.
-With offices in six European capitals plus the London headquarters, the organisation is particularly well placed to engage a range of EU governments and to help shape an improved EU member response to the challenges and opportunities offered by Asia.
+With offices in seven European capitals, ECFR is particularly well placed to engage a range of governments and to help shape an improved EU member state response to the challenges and opportunities offered by Asia.